-Don Young became the CEO of Aspen Aerogels, Inc. (NYSE:ASPN) in 2001.
-This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
-After that, we will consider the growth in the business.
+Don Young has been the CEO of Aspen Aerogels, Inc. (NYSE:ASPN) since 2001.
+First, this article will compare CEO compensation with compensation at similar sized companies.
+Then we'll look at a snap shot of the business growth.
 Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
-The aim of all this is to consider the appropriateness of CEO pay levels.
+This process should give us an idea about how appropriately the CEO is paid.

 How Does Don Young's Compensation Compare With Similar Sized Companies?

-According to our data, Aspen Aerogels, Inc. has a market capitalization of US$71m, and pays its CEO total annual compensation worth US$1.4m.
-(This is based on the year to December 2017).
-We think total compensation is more important but we note that the CEO salary is lower, at US$495k.
+According to our data, Aspen Aerogels, Inc. has a market capitalization of US$148m, and paid its CEO total annual compensation worth US$1.4m over the year to December 2018.
+While this analysis focuses on total compensation, it's worth noting the salary is lower, valued at US$510k.
+We note that more than half of the total compensation is not the salary; and performance requirements may apply to this non-salary portion.
 We examined a group of similar sized companies, with market capitalizations of below US$200m.
-The median CEO total compensation in that group is US$423k.
+The median CEO total compensation in that group is US$509k.

-It would therefore appear that Aspen Aerogels, Inc. pays Don Young more than the median CEO remuneration at companies of a similar size, in the same market.
-However, this fact alone doesn't mean the remuneration is too high.
-We can get a better idea of how generous the pay is by looking at the performance of the underlying business.
+Thus we can conclude that Don Young receives more in total compensation than the median of a group of companies in the same market, and of similar size to Aspen Aerogels, Inc..
+However, this doesn't necessarily mean the pay is too high.
+We can better assess whether the pay is overly generous by looking into the underlying business performance.

 You can see a visual representation of the CEO compensation at Aspen Aerogels, below.

 Is Aspen Aerogels, Inc. Growing?